 Montem Ultra Strong: Weight

 At 19.2 ounces, The Ultra Strong model tends to be pretty average in terms of weight.
-Certainly, there are ultralight trekking poles out there that weigh far less.
+Certainly, there are ultralight trekking poles out there that weigh far less that are designed primarily for the ultra-light traveller.
 That said, they will probably cost you 3x as much.

 Hiking all day in the mountains with trekking poles requires some effort from your arms.
 Bulky trekking poles on the heavy end of the weight spectrum can take a toll on your arms after hours of use.

-For those counting ounces, Montem also makes Ultra Light Carbon Fiber Poles model.
-They weigh just under 3 ounces less per pole than the Ultra Strong trekking poles, but if you are prone to arm fatigue, carbon fiber is always going to be lighter than aluminum.
+For those counting ounces, Montem also makes the Ultra Light Carbon Fiber Poles model.
+They weigh just under 3 ounces less per pole than the Ultra Strong trekking poles, but if you are prone to arm fatigue, carbon fibre is always going to be lighter than aluminum poles and leave you with more energy.
 If you are not used to hiking with trekking poles, it is also possible that you will feel the three-ounce difference.

-For most backpackers, hiking with the aluminum Ultra Strong trekking poles will be a balanced lightweight trekking pole experience.
+For most backpackers, hiking with the aluminium Ultra Strong trekking poles will be a balanced lightweight trekking pole experience.

 Montem Ultra Strong Shaft Material: How Tough Are They??